mikenichols/actionizer/README.md

 end
 ```

-When an action fails with `fail!`, the result it returns will return false for `success?` and true for `failure?`.
+When you fail an action with `fail!`, the result it returns will return true for `failure?` and false for `success?`.
 ```ruby
 result = FailingAction.call(id: 1234)